alberon/awe/docs/index.rst

 ################################################################################
- Awe --- Alberon Web Environment
+ Awe --- Alberon Web Engine
 ################################################################################

 ..
 Link to the online documentation